MSE250/Plotting-Guidebook-for-MSE-250/README.md

 Each folder includes a video tutorial, the code scripts and the relevant data used in the video.

-I've made an effort to keep each video concise (2~5 mins), ensuring you get the information you need before running out of patience.
+I've made an effort to keep each video concise (30 sec ~ 3 mins), ensuring you get the information you need before running out of patience.

 ## Which platform is easier?
 In my opinion, Matlab tends to be more user-friendly for those who are just starting out.